Weißer Regen ( White Rain),2024

 —Karl-Eduard von Schnitzler, Chief Commentator on East German television, Schwarzer Kanal, 16th October 1989.

-Option 1: image size 80X60cm, Giclée ink jet print on INNOVA White Matte 285g mounted on dibond or aluminium, and installed with split batten fixings, giving the prints a floating appearance on the wall
+Option 1: image size 80X60cm, Giclée ink jet print on INNOVA White Matte 285g mounted on dibond, and installed with split batten fixings, giving the prints a floating appearance on the wall

 —Karl-Eduard von Schnitzler, Chief Commentator on East German television, Schwarzer Kanal, 16th October 1989.

-Option 1: image size 80X60cm, Giclée ink jet print on INNOVA White Matte 285g mounted on dibond or aluminium, and installed with split batten fixings, giving the prints a floating appearance on the wall
+Option 1: image size 80X60cm, Giclée ink jet print on INNOVA White Matte 285g mounted on dibond, and installed with split batten fixings, giving the prints a floating appearance on the wall